Filip-231/NG-CarApp/README.md

 # Django REST API
-Simple API which allow to add/delete/update the car to database if it exists in online external catalogue, the car can be rated and all information can be viewed.
+REST API to add, delete, update and rate the car if it exists in external online catalogue, the car can be rated and all information can be viewed.

+There is a configuration which allow serving static files using `NginX` and `/help` page with documented all of the enpoints.

 ![Demo](Demo-NG-CarApp.gif)

 ## Description